Mustafa Shokay: Emigration

-Unsuccessful collaboration with the Nazi Germany
+Unsuccessful collaboration with Nazi Germany

-On the day of Operation Barbarossa, the attack of the Axis powers on the Soviet Union on 22 June 1941, the German occupations troops in Paris arrested all the well-known emigrants from the territories of the Soviet Union and imprisoned them in the castle of Compiègne (Château de Compiègne).
-Those imprisoned included Shokay.
+On the day of Operation Barbarossa, the attack of the Axis powers on the Soviet Union on 22 June 1941, the German occupying troops in Paris arrested all the well-known emigrants from the territories of the Soviet Union and imprisoned them in the castle of Compiègne (Château de Compiègne), including Shokay.

 After three weeks, Shokay was taken to Berlin and after two weeks offered to lead the Turkestan Legion.
 This unit was meant to include Soviet military prisoners of Turkic descent held in German prisoner of war camps.
-The Nazis hoped for Mustafa Shokay's authority.
-But the Legion had been partially replenished by elite German troops which had combat experience against Soviet troops on the Eastern Front, while Shokay was required to familiarize Turkic prisoners with circumstances of their fellow countrymen in the camps.
+The Nazis hoped they would benefit from Mustafa Shokay's authority.
+However, the Legion had been partially replenished by elite German troops which had combat experience against Soviet troops on the Eastern Front, while Shokay was required to familiarize Turkic prisoners with circumstances of their fellow countrymen in the camps.
 He was shocked by the inhuman conditions of Asians kept behind barbed wire.

 Detailing the journey of Mustafa's life, he entertained the possibility of creating a union of Muslim states with the help of Germany.
-To achieve this goal, it would be necessary to organize Muslim-Soviet prisoners of war – particularly from the army.
-And acquired goals should be overthrowing Soviet governments in Kazakhstan and Central Asia.
-Mustafa Shokai said that he was ready to consent to be the head of this noble movement.
+To achieve this goal, it would be necessary to organize Muslim-Soviet prisoners of war in order to overthrow Soviet governments in Kazakhstan and Central Asia.
+Mustafa Shokay agreed to become the head of this movement.
 The collaboration made known to the ideological leader of the National Socialist party on matters of ideology and foreign policy, the Minister for the "Eastern Territories" General SS Alfred Rosenberg.

-Mustafa Shokay wanted to give some relief and grasped the chance to save prisoners' lives, he compromised with the German authorities.
+In order to give some relief and grasping the chance to save prisoners' lives, Mustafa Shokay compromised with the German authorities.
 He set his conditions: